ScriptsOfLife/mSOL_vina_docking/README.md

 Run the script.
 That's it !!

+Your outputs will be saved in output_docking directory.

+First of all, the script prepares ligands using openbabel.

+Then these ligands will be docked into binding site of the protein usinf Autodock Vina.

 Good luck!
 I hope you find these materials helpful.

 I am working on more tutorial and upload them soon.